 2. Feature educational and how-to content

-4. Avoid hashtags
+4. Use hashtags sparingly

-Usually.
 Hashtags can be distracting.
 On top of that, it could encourage people to click on the hashtag to see other mentions of the phrase.
-Now, here is where the “usually” rule comes in.
+Now, here is where the “sparingly” rule comes in.
 If you’re running a campaign with a specific hashtag, then it’s OK because it will increase your engagement.
 In most other cases, try to stick to your message and keep people on task.

 5. Offer something of value

 This could be anything from a PDF download to cold, hard cash.
 Incentivizing people to engage with your ad is an easy way to win them over.
 Try to break down whatever barriers are stopping people from taking the next step.

 If you're entirely new to Twitter advertising, it can be difficult to visualize what kind of ad will work best for your business.
 The type of creative you eventually decide on will have to be a direct reflection of your target audience and what they want to see.